Lillie Claus: Biography

 After engagements at several theatres, she returned to the Vienna State Opera.
-There, she heard the composer Nico Dostal was in search a leading singer for his operetta "Clivia".
+While there, she heard the composer Nico Dostal was in search a leading singer for his operetta "Clivia".
 On 23 December 1933, she took part in the premiere in the Berlin theatre on Nollendorfplatz.

 On 30 November 1934, she sang the 'Lied der Lulu' (part of the five-movement concert suite version of Alban Berg's opera Lulu) at the Berlin Staatsoper Unter den Linden under Erich Kleiber.

 In the ensuing period Lillie Claus focused increasingly on operetta.
 Nico Dostal wrote several of his operettas for her voice.